PEDIATRIC DENISTRY

 Toothache

 A toothache or sensitive tooth can be caused by several things, such as unseen cavities, cracks in the tooth, or nerve damage inside of the tooth.
-Contact us as soon as you notice your child is experiencing pain, as even slight pain left untreated can quickly progress into severe swelling and pain in the mouth and face.
+Contact us as soon as you notice the pain, as even slight pain left untreated can quickly progress into severe swelling and pain in the mouth and face.
 Over-the-counter pain relief medication can temporarily relieve the pain until your appointment.
 In-office treatment by your dentist will vary depending on the cause of the pain.

 If your child bites their tongue, lip, or cheek hard enough to cause bleeding, we suggest applying firm pressure to the affected area with a clean cloth or gauze to stop the bleeding.
 You can also apply ice to any bruised or sore areas.
 If bleeding persists for more than 15 minutes and cannot be controlled by simple pressure, take your child to the emergency room immediately.